Scattering Signatures of Invasion Percolation: Bulk germs

 \subsection{An unified description of scattering for selection by bulk germs}

-Based on the above scalings, we gather all our simulations results for $I_N(Q \to 0)$ in the plots of Fig.\ref{fig:scalingSbasQ}, corresponding respectively to below and above $p_c$.
-In both plots, the $y$ axis is $I_N(Q \to 0)$ normalized by $d_g^{d_1}$.
+Based on the above analyses, we gather all our simulations results for the low $Q$ limit of the normalized structure factor, $I_N(Q \to 0)$, in the two plots of Fig.~\ref{fig:scalingSbasQ}.
+In these log-log plots, corresponding respectively to below and above $p_c$, the $y$ axis is $I_N(Q \to 0)/d_g^{d_1}$.
 The $x$-axis is $\xi^{d_f}/d_g^{d_1}$ below $p_c$, and $\xi^{d_2}/d_g^{d_1}$ above.
-These coordinates are such that the regimes $\xi \ll d_g$ below and above $p_c$ correspond to straight lines of slope unity, and the concentrated regime $\xi >> d_g$ around $p_c$ to a constant.
+In these coordinates, the regimes $\xi \ll d_g$ below and above $p_c$ correspond to straight lines of slope unity, and the concentrated regime $\xi >> d_g$ around $p_c$ to a constant.
 In this representation, all points fall close to unique curves within a typical factor 2.
 The largest deviations, observed for $x_g=10^{-7}$, could partly result from the limited sampling in this case (100 germs only).

-Using the three characteristic lengths of the problem, $\xi$, $d_g$, and $Q$, we obtain the following approximate parametrization of the curves of Fig.\ref{fig:scalingSbasQ}: